Introduction to Turbo Training

 Bluetooth

-The connection everybody has been using for many years, it has been slowly improved over the years but is still not especially long range or reliable.
+The connection everybody has been using for many years to play music or use headphones, it has been slowly improved over the years but is still not especially long range or reliable.
 However most computers and devices can read Bluetooth signals so will be able to talk to Bluetooth trainers, making the process nice and simple.

 ANT+